bitflate/bitflate.github.io/_posts/2019-10-21-building-stablecoin-bitflate-vs-libra.markdown

 ### Permission

 Bitflate is a permissionless blockchain.
 It is a fork of Bitcoin.
 Bitflate uses Proof of Work.
 Coins are generated through mining.
 Anyone can download the client and verify their transactions.
-The software is open source and potentially can be compatible with many open source vendors.
+The software is open source and can be compatible with other open source software.

 Libra is a permissioned blockchain.
 Participants need to ratify Libra Association charter and pay membership fees.
 Users probably will need to go through an intermediary agency to interact with Libra.